fghaas/writing-professionally/markdown/little-things.md

 Semicolons are great; splitting the sentence in two is usually better.

+### Possessive apostrophe

+Cleuras: more than one Cleura <!-- .element class="fragment" -->

+Cleura's: of or related to Cleura <!-- .element class="fragment" -->

 ### it's vs. its

-it's: it is (or it has)
+it's: it is (or it has) <!-- .element class="fragment" -->

-its: of it
+its: of it <!-- .element class="fragment" -->

 (Yes, this is illogical and immensely confusing.
-English is weird.)
+English is weird.) <!-- .element class="fragment" -->

 ### Parentheses